xraypy/xraylarch/doc/xafs/xafsft.rst

 The forward Fourier transform converts :math:`\chi(k)` to :math:`\chi(R)` and is of primary importance for XAFS analysis.
-In Larch, this is encapsulated in the :func:`xafsft` function.
+In Larch, this is encapsulated in the :func:`xftf` function.

 ..  function:: xftf(k, chi, group=None, ...)